khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 If you're unlucky, each transaction will execute its first query and update a row of data, locking it in the process.
 Each transaction will then attempt to update its second row, only to find that it is already locked.
 The two transactions will wait forever for each other to complete, unless something intervenes to break the deadlock.

 > To combat this problem, database systems implement various forms of deadlock detection and timeouts.
 The more sophisticated systems, such as the InnoDB storage engine, will notice circular dependencies and return an error instantly.
 This is actually a very good thing—otherwise, deadlocks would manifest themselves as very slow queries.
 Others will give up after the query exceeds a `lock wait timeout`, which is not so good.
 The way InnoDB currently handles deadlocks is to roll back the transaction that has the fewest exclusive row locks (an approximate metric for which will be the easiest to roll back).

+#### Multiversion Concurrency Control (MVCC)

+Most of MySQL's transactional storage engines, such as InnoDB, Falcon, and PBXT, don't use a simple row-locking mechanism.
+Instead, they use row-level locking in conjunction with a technique for increasing concurrency known as _multiversion concurrency control_ (MVCC).
+MVCC is not unique to MySQL: Oracle, PostgreSQL, and some other database systems use it too.

+You can think of MVCC as a twist on row-level locking; it avoids the need for locking at all in many cases and can have much lower overhead.
+Depending on how it is implemented, it can allow nonlocking reads, while locking only the necessary rows during write operations.